How do I quickly access variations of a specific Tool?

 1.Open Comment styles pallet

-right click on the highlight tool and click comment styles pallet, or go to Comments --> Comment Styles Pallette.
+Right click on the highlight tool and click comment styles pallet, or (in the classic UI) go to Comments --> Comment Styles Pallette.

 Now select "Current Style"->Clone

 Clone as many times as needed.
-For the purposes of this KB I will create a green, blue, black, and red highlighter.
+For the purposes of this KB I will create an off color highlighter.